BOOK YOUR WORKSHOP TODAY

 Ritual and the Magic Layer of Consciousness

-- the boundary between inner and outer is permeable
+- the boundary between inner and outer is porous

 Why Ritual Matters Here